mlau01/OC-9-Mediscreen/README.md

 `gradlew runDocker`

-this will build all micro services needed and add them to your docker environment.
+This will build all micro services needed and add them to your docker environment.

+This also build the Angular UI and add an image to docker environment.

+If you want build and run only the back end (without Angular UI), you can use this task:

+`gradlew runBackDocker`

+### Clean Docker environment

+1. If you want to uninstall all microservices and clean your Docker environment, use :

+`gradlew stopDocker`

+OR

+`gradlew stopBackDocker`

 ### Running Tests